ParasHarnagle/allianz/README.md

-# allianz
+# Allianz

 Given the name of a subfeddit, the fastapi application returns a list of the most recent comments along with their unique identifiers, text, polarity score, and classification (positive, negative or neutral).

-##### For sentiment analysis Textblob has been used from textblob library
+## For sentiment analysis
+[Textblob](https://textblob.readthedocs.io/en/dev/quickstart.html)  has been used from textblob library
-The API also allows for optional filtering by a specific time range and sorting the results by the comments' polarity score.

 ## To execute:
 ```
 docker compose up --build
 ```
+### Sentiment Analysis api is running on localhost:8085

 ## Results
 API:
 ```